meljoy1099/re-analysis-p2/README.md

    * Homes that have been renovated in the last 30 years will increase the price by 8.40%.
    * Homes with a view rated as 4 (highest rating- i.e. Mt.
 Rainier, Olympics, Cascades, Territorial, Seattle      Skyline, Puget Sound, etc) increase the price by 45.59%.

 Future work to improve on this model would be to make multiple models in different price ranges (i.e. 100k - 500k, 500k - 1 million, etc).
-Our model has limitations due to the wide range of prices in the dataset such as an error of $108,000 in predicting the price.
+Our model has limitations due to the wide range of prices in the dataset such as an error of $108,000 in predicting the price, especially on the low end (error is higher than the lowest priced home in the model).
 Another interesting extension to the project for future work is adding school districts grade into the model.

 ## For More Information

-Please review my full analysis in [my Jupyter Notebook](./student.ipynb) or my [presentation](./IMDB_movies_analysis_presentation.pdf).
+Please review my full analysis in [my Jupyter Notebook](./student.ipynb) or my [presentation](./presentation.pdf).

 For any additional questions, please contact **Melody Bass @ meljoy1099@gmail.com**